If you've blocked our ad, please consider unblocking it.

 The following is loaded into memory, right after William S. Sessions' name:

 According to some official Capcom books, Street Fighter '89 was the game's original title.

 In the Japanese game's intro, Jessica appears on the T.V. screen for an instant before Damnd does.
 However, in the US and World versions, Jessica is never shown.
 Damnd's face is always in the monitor, but you can hear Jessica screaming in the background.
 Who knows why they thought changing this would make the game seem more family-friendly.

 This game has text or audio that needs to be translated.
 If you are fluent with this language, please

 If you finish the game without continuing, you'll get treated to an Omake ending after the credits are over.
 In the Japanese version you get two paragraphs by Pom and Akiman, and then short sentences by several other staff members (in the Kansai-Ben dialect).
-In the western versions the paragraphs were replaced by a message saying "MY NAME IS POM" and the short sentences changed to a generic "My name is...".
-Some of the portrait icons accompanying the sentences were also changed in the western versions.
+In the international versions the paragraphs were replaced by a message saying "MY NAME IS POM" and the short sentences changed to a generic "My name is...".
+Some of the portrait icons accompanying the sentences were also changed in the international versions.

 The stack of bills has two different designs.
 The international version has a big double stroke dollar sign on it.